jschnab/easy-data-analysis/README.md

 <img src="eda/docs/images/first_order.png" width="600" alt="first order exponential plot">

-We do not need to provide optional arguments because the format of `first_order.csv` matches the default configuration.
+You do not need to provide optional arguments because the format of `first_order.csv` matches the default configuration.
 Files with various formats can be dealt with by changing or reviewing the configuration by running `eda configure kinetics` or by providing arguments to `eda plot kinetics`.

 Let's plot and fit `second_expo.csv`.
 This file contains no rows to be skipped (the first line contains column names).
 ```